Europe and the World

-The project on Europe and the World began in 2015 with the arrival of The Honorable Jose Manuel Durao Barroso, former president of the European Commission.
+The project on Europe and the World began in 2015 with the arrival of The Honorable José Manuel Durão Barroso, former president of the European Commission.
 On February 1, 2015, Mr. Barroso was appointed to the Frederick H. Schultz Class of 1951 Visiting Professor of International Economic Policy at the Woodrow Wilson School of Public and International Affairs and a policy fellow of LISD.
-His work with LISD on the European Union was focused primarily on its relations with Russia, Africa, the United States and China.
-Mr. Barroso still serves as a non-resident senior fellow with LISD.
+His work with LISD on the EU was focused primarily on its relations with Russia, Africa, the US, and China.
+Barroso still serves as a nonresident senior fellow with LISD.

-Barroso and Wolfgang Danspeckgruber co-taught three courses during his tenure at Princeton.
-The first in the Fall of 2015, Topics in International Relations: The European Union and International Relations, explored the complexities, challenges, and achievements of the EU in international relations over the past decades.
-Instructors and students discussed relations between EU and non-member states, great powers, international organizations, and lessons from leading the EU in a globalized interdependent system.
-Also discussed was how it copes with ethnic rivalries, terrorism, financial and nuclear crises, power interests, energy markets, revolutions, conflict on its borders, environmental and health challenges.
-This same theme was taught again in the Spring of 2016.
+Wolfgang Danspeckgruber and Barroso co-taught three courses during his tenure at Princeton.
+The first, Topics in International Relations: The European Union and International Relations, in the fall of 2015, explored the complexities, challenges, and achievements of the EU in international relations over the past decades.
+Instructors and students discussed relations between EU and nonmember states, great powers, international organizations, and lessons from leading the EU in a globalized interdependent system.
+Also discussed was how the EU copes with ethnic rivalries, terrorism, financial and nuclear crises, power interests, energy markets, revolutions, conflict on its borders, and environmental and health challenges.
+This same theme was taught again in the spring of 2016.

-The second course in the Spring of 2015, Leadership and International Relations, built on the extensive personal experience of the instructors, exploring the intricacies and importance of (personal) leadership in global affairs.
-It assumed that the quality of leadership, in addition to charisma and personality exerts considerable influence—positive or negative, constructive or destructive, individual or as a leader of a group.
-After a theoretical and psychological as well as a historical introduction, the seminar analyzed select areas in which leadership matters.
-It also examined the post-war and independence negotiations in Angola, Mozambique, East Timor, the case of the Iran nuclear negotiations, and the crises in and around Europe.
+The second course, Leadership and International Relations, in the spring of 2015, was built on the extensive personal experience of the two instructors and explored the intricacies and importance of (personal) leadership in global affairs.
+It assumed that the quality of leadership, in addition to charisma and personality, exerts considerable influence—positive or negative, constructive or destructive, individual or as a leader of a group.
+After a theoretical, psychological, and historical introduction, the seminar analyzed select areas in which leadership matters.
+It also examined the postwar and independence negotiations in Angola, Mozambique, and East Timor, the case of the Iran nuclear negotiations, and the crises in and around Europe.
 Specific focus was offered to humanitarian and environmental issues, the dimensions of gender and culture, and e-/social media challenges.
 A concluding workshop was held to develop intergenerational key elements of successful leadership in today’s challenging world.

-Building upon the student research and intellectual output from those two seminars, the project on Europe and the World emerged as a multi-tier endeavor founded within the Liechtenstein Institute with the intent of developing a deeper understanding of how an ever-changing Europe is understood by its neighbors and the world.
-The Europe in the World project addresses how one should assess whether Europe is strong or weak, which institutional reforms could promote greater effectiveness, and how can Europe augment its effective contribution and prepare for a more stable and sustainable world in a time of apparently fundamental challenges?
+Building on the student research and intellectual output from those two seminars, the project on Europe and the World emerged as a multitier endeavor founded within LISD with the intent of developing a deeper understanding of how an ever-changing Europe is understood by its neighbors and the world.
+The Europe in the World project addresses how one should assess if Europe is strong or weak, which institutional reforms could promote greater effectiveness, and how Europe can augment its effective contribution and prepare for a more stable, sustainable world in a time of apparently fundamental challenges.

-The project provides core theoretical, historical, and policy literatures on Europe, its foreign relations, as well as an opportunity to engage in sophisticated, realistic, and differentiated analysis and discussion.
+The project provides core theoretical, historical, and policy literatures on Europe, its foreign relations, and an opportunity to engage in sophisticated, realistic, and differentiated analysis and discussion.
 Special case studies will address Brexit, Russia, Iran, China, Korea, migration, and values.
-The Europe in the World Project is dedicated to answering questions such as: what is Europe today? what does “European” mean? how should one assess whether Europe is strong or weak? which and what Europe one is talking about? which institutional reforms could promote greater effectiveness? and how can Europe augment its effective contribution and prepare for a more stable and sustainable world in a time of apparently fundamental challenges?
+The Europe in the World Project is dedicated to answering such questions as: What is Europe today?
+What does “European mean?
+How should one assess whether Europe is strong or weak?
+Which and what Europe is one talking about?
+Which institutional reforms could promote greater effectiveness, and how can Europe augment its effective contribution and prepare for a more stable and sustainable world in a time of apparently fundamental challenges?

 The conventional wisdom views Europe as relatively weak and ineffective at pursuing its own interests and ideals internationally.
-Critics point to recent and ongoing crises inside Europe, like BrExit, emerging nationalism and populism, economic issues, generational change, great power politics, potential re-nuclearization, as well as Europe’s challenges with a reasserting Russia, an increasingly forceful and influential China, and a United States/transatlantic relationship with President Trump.
-Many lament, and criticize, the lack of efficiency, response, and effective reach of the EU—while at the same time, Europe today possesses considerable diplomatic, economic, scientific technological, and soft-power resources.
-It is active diplomatically—even with military operations – economically, and remains attractive because of its legal framework, human rights, culture, and environmental standards.
+Critics point to recent and ongoing crises inside Europe like Brexit, emerging nationalism and populism, economic issues, generational change, great-power politics, and potential re-nuclearization, as well as Europe’s challenges with a reasserting Russia, an increasingly forceful and influential China, and a US/transatlantic relationship with President Trump.
+Many lament and criticize the lack of efficiency, response, and effective reach of the EU, but Europe today possesses considerable diplomatic, economic, scientific, technological, and soft-power resources.
+It is active diplomatically—even with military operations—and economically, and remains attractive because of its legal framework, human rights, culture, and environmental standards.

-Emerging Foreign and Security Dimensions (EFSD) Fellowship and Seminars:
+Emerging Foreign and Security Dimensions Fellowship and Seminars:

-The Europe and the World Project developed its core programming in September of 2018 when the LISD launched two fellowships and seminar series:
+The project on Europe and the World developed its core programming in September 2018, when the LISD launched two fellowships and seminar series: